Skip to main content

 3. Preventing root shock

-When you transplant indoor plants from one pot to another, you need to take care of the roots so the plant’s leaves don’t wilt or become discolored, which are signs of root shock.
+When you transplant indoor plants from one pot to another, you need to take care of the roots so that the plant’s leaves don’t wilt or become discolored, which are signs of root shock.
 Using Epsom salt in the process helps prevent root shock.
-When transplanting, be sure to mix one tablespoon of Epsom salt for every gallon of water and apply this to the roots of your newly potted plant until saturated.
+When transplanting, mix one tablespoon of Epsom salt for every gallon of water and apply this to the roots of your newly potted plant until saturated.

 4. Deterring pests